-An important future goal is to construct a reaction-rate theory by taking into consideration the driving mechanisms for molecular reactions presented in this paper.
+An important future goal is to construct a reaction rate theory by taking into consideration the driving mechanisms for molecular reactions presented in this paper.
 As we have noted in Sec.
-4, activation or inactivation of the twisting modes serves as a "precursor" step of structural transition in each isomer.
-Existence of such "precursor" steps for reactions indicates that the reaction processes are not totally statistical but rather have a deterministic nature.
-If the timescale for such a "precursor" step is short enough compared to the average lifetime of an isomer, the reaction process of the isomer could be regarded as statistical.
-However, if the timescale for such "precursor" step is comparative to the average lifetime, the reaction processes can no longer be statistical.
-In the case of our $M_6$ cluster, the timescale for intramolecular energy transfer is fast in OCT and slow in CTBP as we have noted briefly at Fig. 8, while the average lifetime of the OCT isomer and that of the CTBP isomer are comparative at the total energy of the present study $(E = -11.0\varepsilon)$ .
-Therefore it is expected that the non-statistical nature becomes more prominent in the CTBP isomer than in the OCT isomer.
-In the future work, it will be crucially important to take into consideration such non-statistical nature, which has so far been disregarded in conventional reaction rate theories.
+IV, activation or inactivation of the twisting modes serves as a "precursor" step of structural transition in each isomer.
+The existence of such precursor steps for reactions indicates that the reaction processes are not totally statistical but rather have a deterministic nature.
+If the timescale for such a precursor step is short enough compared to the average lifetime of an isomer, the reaction process of the isomer could be regarded as statistical.
+However, if the timescale for such precursor step is comparative to the average lifetime, the reaction processes can no longer be statistical.
+In the case of our M6 cluster, the timescale for intramolecular energy transfer is fast in OCT and slow in CTBP as we have noted briefly at Fig. 8, while the average lifetime of the OCT isomer and that of the CTBP isomer are comparative at the total energy of the present study $(E=-11.0\varepsilon)$.
+Therefore it is expected that the nonstatistical nature becomes more prominent in the CTBP isomer than in the OCT isomer.
+In the future work, it will be crucially important to take into consideration such nonstatistical nature, which has so far been disregarded in conventional reaction rate theories.

 To improve conventional reaction rate theories, it is useful as well as important, to clarify the phase space structures that correspond to the driving mechanisms for reactions presented in this paper.
-According to the dynamical systems approaches [62-66], it is known that a cylindrical invariant manifold "tubes" mediate the reaction dynamics going over the saddle region in the molecular phase space.
-In this picture, the trajectories inside the "tube" are essentially the reactive trajectories having sufficient kinetic energy in a reactive mode to achieve reactions.
-We expect that the result of Fig. 7, which highlighted the fact that the gyration-radius reactive mode has large amount of kinetic energy in the saddle region in reactive trajectories, can be interpreted in terms of a corresponding "tube" structure in a coarse-grained phase space of gyration radii.
+According to the dynamical system approaches,^{62-66} it is known that cylindrical invariant manifold "tubes" mediate the reaction dynamics going over the saddle region in the molecular phase space.
+In this picture, the trajectories inside the tube are essentially the reactive trajectories having sufficient kinetic energy in a reactive mode to achieve reactions.
+We expect that the result of Fig. 7, which highlighted the fact that the gyration-radius reactive mode has large amount of kinetic energy in the saddle region in reactive trajectories, can be interpreted in terms of a corresponding tube structure in a coarse-grained phase space of gyration radii.
 Moreover, the driving mechanisms for structural transitions inside potential wells presented in Sec.
-4 could be characterized in terms of the so-called "lobes" [71] in the coarse-grained phase space of gyration radii.
-An analysis of such coarse-grained phase space structures could make it possible to account for the non-statistical reaction processes appropriately.
+IV could be characterized in terms of the so-called "lobes"71 in the coarse-grained phase space of gyration radii.
+An analysis of such coarse-grained phase space structures could make it possible to account for the nonstatistical reaction processes appropriately.